smy1/swlab/python/README.md

 __Figure 4__: _An example of an Excel file for the join2side function._

 In Figure 4 above:
-- _Column A_ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the videos are stored.
+- __Column A__ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the videos are stored.
+In this example, the names of subfolders correspond to our participants' ID.
-- _Column B_ (or the parameter __"main"__) must contain the name of the video camera that has the best angle of recording.
+- __Column B__ (or the parameter __"main"__) must contain the name of the video camera that has the best angle of recording.
 This will be displayed larger than the other video camera.
+In this example, the camera "side" has the best recording angle of participants c47 and c59 while the camera "front" has the best angle for participant "c61".
-- _Column C_ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
-This is assuming that we also want to clip the video in additional to cropping it.
+- __Column C__ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
+Since we have two video recordings (cam1 and cam), use the start time of one of these videos (preferably cam1).
-- _Column D_ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
+- __Column D__ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
-- _Column E_ (or the parameter __"corr"__, which stands for "correction") contains information that corrects for out-of-sync videos.
-If the cam2 is slower (i.e., lags behind cam1), give a positive number (assuming that the start time is based on cam1, as suggested earlier).
+- __Column E__ (or the parameter __"corr"__, which stands for "correction") contains information that corrects for out-of-sync videos. _If the cam2 is slower (i.e., lags behind cam1), give a positive number (assuming that the start time is based on cam1, as suggested earlier)_.
 This parameter can be left blank (and will be disregarded even if it is not blank) if the parameter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).
-- _Column F_ (or the parameter __"x1"__) onwards requires a number to determine the area of the video that we want to crop.
+- __Column F__ (or the parameter __"x1"__) onwards requires a number to determine the area of the video that we want to crop.
 This parameter can be left blank (and will be disregarded even if it is not blank) if the parameter "crop_who" is "no". "x1" refers to the start of the width of cropping area.
-- _Column G_ (or the parameter __"x2"__) refers to the end of the width of cropping area.
+- __Column G__ (or the parameter __"x2"__) refers to the end of the width of cropping area.
-- _Column H_ (or the parameter __"y1"__) refers to the start of the height of cropping area.
+- __Column H__ (or the parameter __"y1"__) refers to the start of the height of cropping area.
-- _Column I_ (or the parameter __"y2"__) refers to the end of the height of cropping area.
+- __Column I__ (or the parameter __"y2"__) refers to the end of the height of cropping area.

 See Figure 3 above for a helpful illustration.